niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

 ### Running Queries

-At this time, the library only offer a simple cozoscript interface to CozoDB using mainly an Erlang string with `cozo:run/*` functions.
+At this time, the library only offer a simple *Cozoscript* interface to CozoDB using mainly an Erlang string with `cozo:run/*` functions.

 ```erlang
 cozo:run(3, "?[] <- [[1,2,3]]").
 ```

-This function will return a tuple containing with a JSON parsed result.
+This function will return a tuple containing a JSON parsed result as map.

 ```erlang
 {ok, #{